OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 # Namespaces
-	- Namespaces should be avoided at all cost, and instead page property tags should be used instead.
+	- Namespaces should only be used to
 	- ## Special Namespaces:
 		- ###  Functional Namespaces:
 			- **[[Graph]]**